Available Now on Kindle and Paperback!

 Mac came over, and put a hand on my arm, “Mr. Vaughn, you alright, sir?
 Want me to call you a cab?”

-I was having a hard time focusing on Mac’s face, and somewhere in my head, I knew I’d had enough for one night.
+I was having a hard time focusing on Mac’s face.
+Somewhere in my head, I knew I’d had enough for one night.
 “Just maybe need some fresh air.
 Say, Mac, you’re a little blurry.
 You ought to have that looked at.”
 I said with one eye closed, the other squinted in an effort to get a better look at the bartender.
 With great difficulty, I took money from my wallet, paid my tab, and headed for the door.

 “Whew!
-That’s gonna hurt tomorrow.”
-I said contemplating the hangover I would surely have.
+That’s gonna hurt tomorrow,” I said, contemplating the hangover I would surely have.
 I thought of whistling for a cab, but decided a walk might do me good; the cool October rain might clear my head a bit.
-I flipped my collar up, hunched my shoulders, and stuffed both hands into the pockets of my black wool pea coat, and headed for home.
+I flipped my collar up, hunching my shoulders, and stuffed both hands into the pockets of my black wool pea coat, and headed for home.

 The rain pattered lightly on the city street, turning it into a mirror with thousands of shimmering lights dancing on the surface from cars and traffic signals.
 I heard the uneven scuff and splash of my shoes on the wet sidewalk as I staggered my way toward home.
-Though I was warm and dry within my coat, my head and neck were uncomfortably cold and wet.
-Rain water dripped from my drenched hair onto my face, the occasional chilly gust on my wet cheeks had a slightly sobering effect and I was thankful for it.
+Although I was warm and dry within my coat, my head and neck were uncomfortably cold and wet.
+Rainwater dripped from my drenched hair onto my face.
+The occasional chilly gust on my wet cheeks had a slightly sobering effect, and I was thankful for it.

-“Hey buddy!” called a man’s deep voice as a van pulled up to the sidewalk next to me, “Hey—ya got the time?” said the voice from the van.
+“Hey, buddy!” called a deep, male voice as a van pulled up to the sidewalk next to me, “Hey—ya got the time?” asked the voice from the van.

-I stopped walking, and glanced at my watch, trying to focus on the numbers obscured by the rain and the fog of booze in my head, “Uh… Yeah, it’s—” I cut off as a billion stars exploded before my eyes as something hit me at the base of my skull and a hood was yanked down over my head.
+I stopped walking, and glanced at my watch, trying to focus on the numbers obscured by the rain and the fog of booze in my head, “Uh… Yeah, it’s—” I cut off as a billion stars exploded before my eyes.
+Something had hit me at the base of my skull and a hood was yanked down over my head.

-Next thing I knew, I was being stuffed into the van as I attempted to remain conscious.
-The sliding door, revving engine and sudden violent movement that tossed me backward and onto the hard metal floor gave credence to my assessment, along with a bruised shoulder.
+Next thing I knew, I felt as if I was being stuffed into a metal box.
+I tried my damnedest to remain conscious, but between the booze and the smack on the head, it wasn’t easy.
+The sliding door, revving engine and sudden violent movement that tossed me backward and onto the hard metal floor, along with a bruised shoulder, gave credence to my theory and I realized I was being kidnapped.

-“What the hell?”
+“What the hell is this all about?”
 I yelled as I grabbed the back of my head, feeling the rapidly growing lump.

-“Quiet Mr. Vaughn!” came the rough voice.
-Two sets of hands grabbed me, and tied my hands behind my back, then tossed me onto the floor of the van as it sped along.
+“Quiet, Vaughn!” came the rough voice with a heavy accent.
+A set of hands grabbed me and pushed me face-first into the metal van wall, and I tasted blood from my freshly split lip.
+Another set tied my hands behind my back, then tossed me onto the floor of the van as it sped along.

+“Son of a bitch!”
+I shouted and suddenly felt nauseous.
 “Who the hell are you and what do you want?”
-I shouted, suddenly feeling nauseous.

-“Either gag him, or knock him out, but one way or other, shut him up!”
-The last thing I remembered was recognizing a Russian accent in the way the driver pronounced “him” as “heem”, before the smell of chloroform permeated the damp, musty air of the van and engulfed my mouth and nose, and then everything went black.
+The last thing I remembered was recognizing a Russian accent in the way the driver pronounced “him” as “heem” before the smell of chloroform permeated the damp, musty air of the van and engulfed my mouth and nose.
+And then everything went black.